Researchify/Researchify/pull_request_template.md

-# Desicprtion
+# Description
 A summary of the change

 # Type of change
 - [] Bug fix
 - [] New feature
 - [] Refactoring
+- [] Documentation

 # Problem
-Briefly descirbe the root cause and analysis of the problem
+Briefly describe the root cause and analysis of the problem

 # Solution description
 Describe your code changes in detail for reviwers.